RobinHerbots/Inputmask/README.md

 ```

 ### Optional masks
-It is possible to define some parts in the mask is optional.
+It is possible to define some parts in the mask as optional.
 This is done by using [ ].

 Example: